lexibank/tlopo/out/vol2/chapter4.md

 ## 2.6.
 Tides

 Tidal patterns are an important regulator of the daily life of communities which obtain much of their food by foraging on the reef, and by netting and trapping reef fish.
 They are also important in localities where canoe access through the reef is only possible under certain tidal conditions.
 Although we have reconstructed terms only for the high and low points of tidal movement, communities evidently had names for a number of intermediate tidal stages, for tides at particular times of day and for seasonal tides.
 The following description of Lau (SES) terms is from [Akimichi](../references.md#source-Akimichi1978) ([1978](../references.md#source-Akimichi1978):306).
-With one exception, these are all descriptive compounds based on either lua (< POc &ast;[u]Ruap) ‘high tide’ or mai (< POc &ast;maqati ‘low tide’).
+With one exception, these are all descriptive compounds based on either _lua_ (< POc _&ast;[u]Ruap_) ‘high tide’ or _mai_ (< POc _&ast;maqati_ ‘low tide’).

-> Tide or tidal movement (afe) [from POc &ast;tape ‘to flow’] is divided into lua (flux) and mai (reflux), and these are further subdivided into several phases, given here in a sequential order.
-The lowest phase is termed mai laŋa [dry], then the tide starts to come up (lua kariabulo) [turn around].
-Then the intertidal rocks become invisible or submerged (lua e fakaelua), and soon disappear under the water (lua e dalafa).
-The fullest phase is termed lua e hata.
-Then the tide begins to go out (gouna asi maŋoli), and it ebbs to a slight degree (mai toli).
-The rocks emerge from under the water (mai tarafafoa), and they come in sight completely (mai tete).
-Then the tide turns to be the lowest phase (mai laŋa) again.
+> Tide or tidal movement (_afe_) [from POc _&ast;tape_ ‘to flow’] is divided into _lua_ (flux) and _mai_ (reflux), and these are further subdivided into several phases, given here in a sequential order.
+The lowest phase is termed _mai laŋa_ [dry], then the tide starts to come up (_lua kariabulo_) [turn around].
+Then the intertidal rocks become invisible or submerged (_lua e fakaelua_), and soon disappear under the water (_lua e dalafa_).
+The fullest phase is termed _lua e hata_.
+Then the tide begins to go out (_gouna asi maŋoli_), and it ebbs to a slight degree (_mai toli_).
+The rocks emerge from under the water (_mai tarafafoa_), and they come in sight completely (_mai tete_).
+Then the tide turns to be the lowest phase (_mai laŋa_) again.

 In addition to their daily ebb and flow, tides have a seasonal cycle, with extreme highs and lows at certain times of year that correspond to phases of the lunar and solar cycles.
 Communities would have been aware of these spring or king tides, when there would be possible flooding, and of the unusually small neap tides which might permit such activities as the building and maintenance of stone fish traps on the reef.
 A detailed description of the seasonal cycle of tides comes from [McEldowney](../references.md#source-Mceldowney1995) ([1995](../references.md#source-Mceldowney1995)) who has written about Andra, a sand cay with surrounding reef just off the north coast of Manus in the Admiralties.
 She describes a community which has built hundreds of stone fish traps along the northern reef edge so that they form a nearly continuous wall.
 For Andra speakers, the times of neap tides signal the opportunity for rebuilding the trap walls and are the most opportune time for many fishing methods.
 McEldowney writes (p.283–284) that the lowest tides occur over four consecutive days when

 <a id="p-103"></a>

-> the reef is called matahun [perhaps &ast;maqati ‘low tide’ + &ast;puna ‘origin, beginning’] and ‘new’ because the reef is becoming newly exposed.
-The low tides of matahun are characterised as receding quickly and earlier than those on succeeding days; they do not drop as far as on following days; their duration is relatively short; and they are quickly replaced by the returning tide.
+> the reef is called _matahun_ [perhaps _&ast;maqati_ ‘low tide’ + _&ast;puna_ ‘origin, beginning’] and ‘new’ because the reef is becoming newly exposed.
+The low tides of _matahun_ are characterised as receding quickly and earlier than those on succeeding days; they do not drop as far as on following days; their duration is relatively short; and they are quickly replaced by the returning tide.
 This initial phase of the low water sequence is seen as the most opportune time for many fishing methods.

-[Hviding](../references.md#source-Hviding1996) ([1996](../references.md#source-Hviding1996):52) describes in some detail the seasonal variation in tides in Marovo, NW Solomons, and the way in which this affects the activities of its community.
-He notes how the time of the southeast tradewinds coincides with the occurrence of low tides during daytime (mati rane), and the time of northwest monsoons with low tides at night (mati ipu), and describes how these constitute predictable and distinct juxtaposed seasons.
+[Hviding](../references.md#source-Hviding1996) ([1996](../references.md#source-Hviding1996): 52) describes in some detail the seasonal variation in tides in Marovo, NW Solomons, and the way in which this affects the activities of its community.
+He notes how the time of the southeast tradewinds coincides with the occurrence of low tides during daytime (_mati rane_), and the time of northwest monsoons with low tides at night (_mati ipu_), and describes how these constitute predictable and distinct juxtaposed seasons.
 He writes:

-> This recurring pattern, particularly the tidal one, is important for the yearly cycles of fishing and shellfish gathering and is tied in with knowledge and observation of a number of other cyclic events in nature … .
-Within the general two-season pattern, Marovo people recognize a number of predictable shorter-term fluctuations and climatic extremes that act as markers of important ceremonial occasions and productive activities.
-Among these are the particularly low tides occurring from mid- morning around June, announcing the ripening of the Canarium nut trees and aptly termed mati buruburu (low tide of nut trees).
-Mati buruburu also signifies the beginning of the period during which marriages were traditionally concentrated, when peak harvests from both fishing and gardening could be expected.
+> This recurring pattern, particularly the tidal one, is important for the yearly cycles of fishing and shellfish gathering and is tied in with knowledge and observation of a number of other cyclic events in nature. … Within the general two-season pattern, Marovo people recognize a number of predictable shorter-term fluctuations and climatic extremes that act as markers of important ceremonial occasions and productive activities.
+Among these are the particularly low tides occurring from mid- morning around June, announcing the ripening of the Canarium nut trees and aptly termed _mati buruburu_ (low tide of nut trees). _Mati buruburu_ also signifies the beginning of the period during which marriages were traditionally concentrated, when peak harvests from both fishing and gardening could be expected.
 The extreme low tides in mid-morning provide ideal conditions on the barrier reef flats for kuarao fishing, large communal efforts using an encircling line, yielding extraordinarily large catches, and associated with large feasts.

-In Wayan (spoken in the Wasaya group, western Fiji), terms for spring and neap tides include ua kurakura ‘spring tide, highest tide of the month, when moon is full’, ua qƝ ‘neap tide, very quickly turning high tide, a low high tide’, and ðere uaua ‘very quickly turning low tide, a high low tide’.
-Wayan speakers also have a range of terms for high tides occurring at different times of day: ua qwata ‘morning tide, be high tide in morning’, ua siŋa ‘midday tide, be high tide at midday’, ua vakiavi ‘late afternoon tide, ua avi ‘evening tide, be high tide at evening’ and ua boŋi ‘night tide, be high tide at night’.
-It is probable that in POc also, there were a number of compounds based on &ast;[u]Ruap and &ast;maqati that denoted specific kinds of high and low tide.
+In Wayan (spoken in the Wasaya group, western Fiji), terms for spring and neap tides include _ua kurakura_ ‘spring tide, highest tide of the month, when moon is full’, _ua qē_ ‘neap tide, very quickly turning high tide, a low high tide’, and _ðere uaua_ ‘very quickly turning low tide, a high low tide’.
+Wayan speakers also have a range of terms for high tides occurring at different times of day: _ua qwata_ ‘morning tide, be high tide in morning’, _ua siŋa_ ‘midday tide, be high tide at midday’, _ua vakiavi_ ‘late afternoon tide’, _ua avi_ ‘evening tide, be high tide at evening’ and _ua boŋi_ ‘night tide, be high tide at night’.
+It is probable that in POc also, there were a number of compounds based on _&ast;[u]Ruap_ and _&ast;maqati_ that denoted specific kinds of high and low tide.
 However, on the evidence to hand we cannot recover the precise forms of such compounds.

-The reconstruction for low tide, POc &ast;maqati, which continues a PAn form, is a well- supported one.
+The reconstruction for low tide, POc _&ast;maqati_, which continues a PAn form, is a well- supported one.
 The same form is also widely attested in the sense ‘dry reef, reef exposed at low tide’.

 <table>
 <tr>